mochan-b/mochan-b.github.io/_posts/2018-02-06-WPF-keyboard-shortcuts.md

 tags: c# wpf keyboard-accelerators
 ---

+This is a simple example of how to implement a keyboard shortcut in C# WPF.
+I couldn't get a lot of code samples available out there to work so this is just a minimal example of one menu command.

 [Link with repo with example source code](https://github.com/mochan-b/KeyboardShortcuts)

-## Introduction

-This is a simple example of how to implement a keyboard shortcut in C# WPF.
-I couldn't get a lot of code samples on StackOverflow to work so this is just a minimal example of one menu command.

 ## Steps